algolia/instantsearch/CONTRIBUTING.md

 impact of a change.
 We either use the name of the widget / connector / component impacted or we use the kind of part of the project it will impact, for example: `docs`, `tooling`, `ci`

-Finally if your work is based on an issue on github, please add in the body of the commit message `fix #1234` if it solves the issue #1234.
+Finally if your work is based on an issue on GitHub, please add in the body of the commit message `fix #1234` if it solves the issue #1234.

 Some examples of valid commit messages (first line):